PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

 response : boolean
 ```
 ### Behavior :
-- The wallet opens a window to ask if you agree to add this token in the display list.
-If you agree, returns `true`.
+- The wallet opens a window to ask the user to  agree to add this token in the display list.
+If agreed, returns `true`.

 ![](../Images/addToken.png)
-- The optional parameters are rather useless, as they are automatically recovered by the blockchain data.
-Whatever you provide, the blockchain data are priority.
+> [!CAUTION]
+>  Take care of the optional parameters ; for obvious safety reason, it's preferable to have these parameters recovered from the blockchain by the Wallet.
 - If the address is not an ERC20, the method fails with this error :
 ```typescript
 interface NOT_ERC20 {